 Sufiyan and Kristen each gained a lot from their internship experiences in high school.

-Sufiyan Built New Skills
+Sufiyan Learned New Skills

 Sufiyan wanted to earn a little money during the summer after his sophomore year.
-His school counselor suggested trying out a paid internship doing office work at a local environmental organization.
+His school counselor suggested trying a paid internship doing office work at a local environmental organization.

 Kristen Found Her Major